0vergrown/Wilmington-University-Improved-Login-Page/README.md

 **Accessibility Enhancements**: Improve accessibility for users with disabilities, ensuring keyboard navigation and screen reader compatibility.
 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Creative Commons Zero v1.0 Universal License.